Nothing New Under the Sun

 The formula today is also even worse.
 The promoter takes no risk and gets paid upfront.
-The creator is only paid down the road sometimes.
+The writer is encouraged to give the books away for free as part of the promotion, which means she’ll get paid at some mythical point down the road when those who got the book free buy books thereafter.
 It’s the New Acme offer from 2009, except New Acme 2018 wants me to pay them and they still get their click revenue from sources that may never pay me.

 Unlike legitimate advertising arrangements where access to eyeballs is exchanged for money, imagine buying a newspaper ad where any activity from the ad always paid the newspaper and rarely you.
 Plus, you were told that your misgivings about the math were a lack of faith in your work or unwillingness to reach readers.

 And so, so many of these offers really do say with seriousness that the best bang for your buck is paying them and making lots of sales at $0.00 each.
 My answer hasn’t changed: I don’t like that math.

 Why I Will Not Help You Sell My Books